bolajahmad/testbase-microservices-architecture/README.md

 Backend

-MoneyPal is a fictitous marketplace system where user have offer and request for services.
+MoneyPal is a fictitous marketplace system where user have offers and request for services.
 Users have a virtual wallet where they can credit their wallet from within the system.
 The goal of this mini project is to build a backend services using the microservice architecture to facilitate transfer of money from a wallet to another wallet.
 Note that, the said system has a user service, payment service and